tingyix/Recipes-and-Ratings/README.md

-# From Stars to Ingredients: What Makes a Recipe Shine?
+# What Makes a Recipe Shine?

 by Tingyi Xiao(tingyix@umich.edu)